 In this way, an organization can lose access to its sensitive data and internal cloud-hosted applications, or fail to provide services to its users.
 In some instances, hackers also demand a ransom from organizations to stop DoS attacks.

 Account hijacking and compromise.
 Privileged access to cloud infrastructure and applications is often the target of hacking attacks.
-Using an admin’s credentials, hackers can infiltrate an organization without anyone noticing.
+Using an adminโs credentials, hackers can infiltrate an organization without anyone noticing.
+Compromised account activity can also be masked as insider attacks.

-Account compromise can happen because of social engineering, failing to secure admin credentials, cross-site scripting and buffer overflow attacks, or failing to detect keyloggers and similar malware.
+Account compromise can happen because of social engineering, failing to secure admin credentials, failing to detect keyloggers and similar malware, and cross-site scripting and buffer overflow attacks.

 Weak or absent cryptography.
-Though cloud providers use cryptographic algorithms to protect data in storage, they usually rely on limited sources of entropy to automatically generate random numbers for data encryption.
+Though cloud providers use cryptography to prevent insider and other attacks in cloud, they usually rely on limited sources of entropy to automatically generate random numbers for data encryption.
 For instance, Linux-based virtual machines generate random keys from the exact millisecond.
 There may need to be more flexible to ensure for strong data encryption, as attackers also use sophisticated decoding mechanisms to hack information.

 Thus, your team should think about how to secure data before moving it to the cloud.